hmakelin/gisnav/docs/pages/extend_gisnav.rst

 ***************************************************
 ROS parameter server is used to manage the configuration of the :class:`.BaseNode` instance at runtime.
-An example configuration is provided in ``config/typhoon_h480__ksql_airport.yml``. :class:`.BaseNode` will use its own default values so it is not necessary pass this parameter file to your ROS node.
+An example configuration is provided in ``config/typhoon_h480__ksql_airport.yml``. :class:`.BaseNode` will use its own default values if no parameter file or an incomplete parameter file is provided.

 PX4-ROS 2 Bridge